-·····

-Declaration • [Applicable to individual applicants only, including those in a partnership which is not a limited liability partnership] I understand I am not entitled to be issued with a licence if I do not have the entitlement to live and work in the UK (or if I am subject to a condition preventing me from doing work relating to the carrying on of a licensable activity) and that my licence will become invalid if I cease to be entitled to live and work in the UK (please read guidance note 15).

-The DPS named in this application form is entitled to work in the UK (and is not subject to conditions preventing him or her from doing work relating to a licesable activity) and I have seen a copy of his or her proof of entitlement to work, if appropriate (please see note 15)
+Declaration [Applicable to individual applicants only, including those in a partnership which is not a limited liability partnership] I understand I am not entitled to be issued with a licence if I do not have the entitlement to live and work in the UK (or if I am subject to a condition preventing me from doing work relating to the carrying on of a licensable activity) and that my licence will become invalid if I cease to be entitled to live and work in the UK (please read guidance note 15).
+The DPS named in this application form is entitled to work in the UK (and is not subject to conditions preventing him or her from doing work relating to a licensable activity) and I have seen a copy of his or her proof of entitlement to work, or have conducted an online right to work check using the Home Office online right to work checking service which confirmed their right to work (please see note 15)

+Signature Hayley Kell

+Date 4th October 2021

+Capacity Company Director

+For joint applications, signature of 2 nd applicant or 2 nd applicant's solicitor or other authorised agent (plcase read guidance note 13).
+If signing on behalf of the applicant, please tate in what capacity.
 Signature

-Date 9.8.15
+Date

-Capacity SECRETARY.
+Capacity

-ations, signature of 2 nd applicant or 2 nd applicant's solicitor or other t (please read guidance note 13).
-If signing on behalf of the applicant, please pacity.
+Contact name (where not previously given) and postal address for correspondence associated with this application (please read guidance note 14)